The Consequences of Destroying an encircled tree and how to Avoid These

-Trees play a crucial part in the environment by providing shade, fresh air, and aesthetic value to our surroundings.
-However, not all trees are equal and some carry additional protection status, making it illegal to do any work without obtaining permission.
-If you are considering having a tree removed, it’s essential to understand the protection status of the tree being considered, and the steps you have to follow to be in compliance with the laws.
-This article we will guide you through the process of discovering whether trees are protected and what you will need take to be sure that you are acting within the law.
+Trees play a crucial part in the environment as they provide shade, clean air and aesthetic value our surroundings.
+However, not all trees are identical and some are granted extra protection status, which makes it illegal to do any activity without authorization.
+If you are considering having a tree removed it is essential to know the protection status of the tree you’re considering and the steps you need to follow to be in compliance with the legal requirements.
+In this article, we will help you understand the process of determining whether trees are secured and the steps you have to do to ensure that you are acting within the law.

 What is a protected tree?

-A protected tree is one that has been subjected to certain laws and regulations and it is unlawful to do work on such a tree without having the appropriate permissions.
-There are two types of protection that trees could be protected by - preservation orders and protection orders.
+A protected tree is one that is subject to specific legal restrictions, and it’s illegal to do work on such a tree without having the appropriate permissions.
+There are two types of protection that trees may have - statutory protection and preservation orders.

-In the context of legal protection trees are protected under the law, and they are in the hands of Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities to protect trees of significant value to the public and ensure they are not destroyed or damaged.
+As a matter of statutory protection trees are protected under the law, and they are subject to Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities to protect trees with a significant public value and ensure they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs , but are put in place through the secretary of state for the Environment.
-Preservation orders for trees are considered to be of exceptional value and are protected from any work, including the felling.
+Preservation orders are like TPOs in that they are issued through the secretary of state for the Environment.
+Trees with preservation orders are considered to be of exceptional value and are shielded from all work, which includes the felling.

-To determine whether trees are protected, you must to check if it is in the process of being subject to the protection of a TPO or preservation order.
-This can be accomplished by contacting the local authority and asking them to look up their records.
+To determine whether a tree is protected, you need to check if it is under the protection of a TPO or preservation or protection order.
+This can be done by contacting the municipal authority, and asking them to check their records.

 TPO search